Pokémon Go: a parent's guide Tips and advice for keeping children safe on Pokémon Go

 The Pokémon Trainer must attempt to fill the Pokédex by capturing the different types of Pokémon.

 There are loads of good things about the game, and there's a reason it's become so popular.
 But it's important to learn the risks involved:

 - Meeting people they don't know face-to-face

 The game is designed to bring people together.
 Usually strangers.
+This is especially true for Raids where they can play in a team with large groups of people.
 So you never know who they might meet.

 - There's a physical risk

 It's easy to forget to look where you're going with this game, but they need to be careful of where they end up.
 There are already stories of people being lured to places that aren't safe for children.